Demystifying transport with the NDIS

 - If a participant has not been funded for transport supports at all.

-Additionally, participants can only use transport funding flexibly within Core supports if their transport funds are plan managed or managed by the NDIA.
-This way, you an use your allocated Core budget flexibility to access additional transport funding.
+Additionally, participants can only use transport funding flexibly within Core supports if their transport funds are plan managed by a NDIS Plan Manager or managed by the NDIA.
+This way, you can use your allocated Core budget flexibility to access additional transport funding.

-Let us help you with your NDIS pre-planning for your first meeting or plan review to ensure you’re prepared confident and relaxed.
+Let us know if you have more questions or would like help with your NDIS pre-planning for your first meeting or plan review.

 Call us on 1300 05 78 78 to have your questions answered, to book your free NDIS pre-planning session or sign up to Leap in! plan management today.